RuslanLazarev/CarND-MPC-Project-Implementation/_README.md

 ### Model Predictive Control with Latency
 A contributing factor to latency is actuator dynamics.
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 A kinematic model has been used to deal with latency (as proposed after the first submission review).
-Here, the controller has used kinematic equationsto predict the states after $100\mu s$ before sending them to MPC solver.
-The update is placed after polynomial fitting and uses vehicle map coordinates.
+Here, the controller has used kinematic equations to predict the states after $100\mu s$ before sending them to MPC solver.
+The update is placed before polynomial fitting and uses global map coordinates.